-The Counseling Center's goal is to provide counseling services to Main Campus students so that they can develop their unique strengths and achieve their full potential in their academic, personal, and professional lives.
+Our mission is to provide professional counseling services to students so that they can achieve their full potential in their personal, academic and professional lives.

-The Counseling Center provides students with an opportunity to explore, in a confidential setting, their problems and concerns with a professional psychotherapist.
-In addition, through the Counseling Center, Main Campus students have access to psychiatric services.
-These services are available to Main Campus students throughout the year at no additional cost.
+The Counseling Center provides Main Campus students with an opportunity to explore their problems and concerns with a professional psychotherapist in a confidential setting.
+In addition, through the Counseling Center, students have access to psychiatric services.
+The Center offers individual, couples, and group services.
+Outreach is also available to student organizations, residence halls, faculty, and staff.
+Off-campus referral information is available upon request.

-College is a time of inner and interpersonal change, challenge and growth.
+College is a time of inner and interpersonal change, challenge, and growth.
 This is a wonderful, yet stressful time of life.
-The Counseling Center is available to support students with a variety of issues, such as:

-- Difficulties with roommates

-- Adjustment to college

-- Depression

-- Anxiety and stress

-- Loneliness

-- Lack of self-confidence

-- Eating problems

-- Anger management

-- Abuse issues

-- Concerns about or excessive use of alcohol or drugs

-- Academic problems

-- Future decisions

-- Cultural/ethnic concerns

-- Family problems

-- Grief and loss issues

-- Problems with intimate relationships

-- Sleep problems

-- Questions regarding sexuality or sexual orientation

-- Interpersonal problems
+The Counseling Center offers a safe place to talk about your life and anything that may be painful or confusing.
+We explore your thoughts, perceptions, reactions, behaviors, and emotions in order to gain insight and make positive changes in your life.
 Appointments may be made by visiting the Counseling Center in the Leever Student Center, or by calling 203.596.4585 or emailing us at Counseling@post.edu.